pytorch/xla/README.md

 [![CircleCI](https://circleci.com/gh/pytorch/xla.svg?style=svg)](https://circleci.com/gh/pytorch/xla)

-# How to Run PyTorch with TPUs
+# How to Run PyTorch with single TPU nodes

 You can either follow these tutorials available on Google Cloud website: